 Visitors on Campus

 All visitors and volunteers must check in through the front office.
-Upon your first visit, you will need to have your Driver’s License or Passport to be scanned through our Raptor system.
+Upon your first visit, you will need to have your Driver’s License or Passport and Vaccination Record to be scanned through our Raptor system.
 Visitors that are unable to provide this information, will not be permitted on campus.
 Please note that high volume days (holiday performances, class parties, etc.) there may be significant wait time to be scanned.
-Please have your ID scanned early to save time!
+Please have your documents early to save time!

 Meetings at School